2023 Solar Incentives Guide for Marple, PA - Tax Credits & Rebates

 Federal Residential Renewable Energy Tax Credit

-- Rebates: A rebate is a partial refund credited to your account after you've paid for your solar panels.
-Rebates may be offered by your local utility company, your state or your county.
-The cash back that you get from the rebates is normally applied before calculating tax credits.
+- Rebates: A rebate is a partial refund after the purchase of your solar system.
+Rebates might be offered by your local utility company, your state or your county.
+The discount that rebates offer is normally applied to the price of solar panels before calculating tax credits.

-- Solar Renewable Energy Certificate (SREC): SRECs and similar performance-based incentives might be available to you if your solar system produces over a specified (typically small) amount of electricity.
-This category of incentives is generally handled by the state government.
-You can sell the SRECs you receive to your utility company or other buyers, and the money you make is typically considered part of your taxable income.
+- Solar Renewable Energy Certificate (SREC): SRECs and similar other performance-based incentives might be available to you if the solar system on your home produces over a specified (usually small) amount of electricity.
+This category of incentives is generally handled at the state level.
+You can sell any SRECs you have to your utility company or other buyers, and the money you receive in return is generally considered part of your taxable income.

 Federal Solar Incentives

-Federal incentives are the kind of incentives that you are most likely to have some knowledge of.
-The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which gives you a credit on your taxes equal to a specified percentage of the cost of your solar system.
+When thinking about solar incentives, federal incentives are likely the first thing that comes to mind.
+The solar incentive that you're most familiar with is probably the Federal Solar Investment Tax Credit (ITC), which provides a credit on your taxes equal to a predetermined percentage of the cost of your solar system.

 State & Local Solar Incentives

-Some solar incentives may be provided at the state and local level.
-As with federal incentives, these might include rebates, tax credits and more.
-Some incentives are offered for only a limited time, while others are ongoing.
-Local solar incentives may come from your county or municipality, or from the Pennsylvania government.
+Some solar incentives may be provided by state and local governments.
+As with federal incentives, these might include tax credits, rebates and more.
+Some incentives are ongoing, while others may only be available for a limited time.
+Solar incentives may be offered by the Pennsylvania government, or by your county or municipality.